 If the tenant fails to return the ICF with 30 days after they have received it, or if the landlords disputes it, the landlord can file an OPD no later than June 30.
 The tenant will then have 60 days to submit the required information to the Department of Taxation and Finance (DTF) and DHCR, failure to do so could result in an order to deregulate the unit.
 If DTF notifies DHCR that it has determined that the total annual income was in excess of the threshold amount for each of the two preceding years, then DHCR will notify the owner and tenants of the results of such determination, and both parties will have 30 days to comment.
 When the comment period expires, DHCR will issue their order, which will be that the apartment is (1) still subject to rent regulation, (2) will be deregulated when the current lease expires, (3) will be deregulated as of March 1 in the year next succeeding the filing of the OPD for rent-controlled apartments.

-See Fact Sheet #36 for more information in Vacancy Deregulation [Note: This is an old version, current version under revision]
+See Fact Sheet #36 for more information in High-Income High-Rent Deregulation [Note: This is an old version, current version under revision]

 For more information on rent increases, take a look at Fact Sheet #26, here: